Patricia Guijarro: Barcelona

-Guijarro's transfer to FC Barcelona was finalised in June 2015 with a three-year deal.
+Patri's transfer from Collerense to FC Barcelona was finalised in June 2015 with a three-year deal.
+She made her debut for the Blaugrana aged 17 in the 2015–16 season.

 At the start of the 2017–18 season, she scored in a 3–0 Copa Catalunya victory against Espanyol, earning her third Copa Catalunya trophy.
-In the semi-final of the 2017–18 Women's Champions League, she scored her first ever UWCL goal away at Lyon that helped keep Barcelona in the tie.
-In the home leg, however, Barcelona were victim of a Eugénie Le Sommer strike that Guijarro nearly knocked off the goal-line, and exited in the quarter-finals to the eventual tournament winners.
+In the semi-final of the 2017–18 Champions League, Patri scored her first ever UWCL goal away at Lyon that helped keep Barcelona in the tie.
+In the home leg, however, Barcelona were the victims of a Eugénie Le Sommer strike that Guijarro nearly knocked off the goal-line, and exited in the quarter-finals to the eventual tournament winners.
 She played in each of Barcelona's matches in the 2018 Copa de la Reina, including the semi-final that went to penalties.
-She successfully converted her penalty as Barcelona advanced to their seventh Copa de la Reina final.
+Patri successfully converted her penalty as Barcelona advanced to their seventh Copa de la Reina final.
 She started the final against Atlético Madrid that went to extra time and was rescued by a Mariona Caldentey goal in the 122nd minute that won her her second Copa de la Reina title.

 For a large portion of the 2018–19 season, Guijarro was sidelined with a ganglion cyst injury on her right foot that lasted almost 5 months and required two operations.
-She was discharged from injury hours before the 2019 Champion's League final, but did not feature in Barcelona's 4–1 loss to Lyon later that day.
+She was discharged from injury hours before the 2019 Champions League Final, but did not feature in Barcelona's 4–1 loss to Lyon later that day.

-At the start of the 2019–20 season, she was given team captaincy for the first time as the fifth-choice captain.
-In February 2020, she played in the first edition of the Supercopa de España Femenina, and was the first Barcelona player to score in the semi-finals against Atlético Madrid with an outside the box volley.
-She started the final against Real Sociedad, a 10–1 win that earned Barcelona and Guijarro their first ever Supercopa de España Femenina trophy.
+At the start of the 2019–20 season, Patri was given a captaincy role for the first time by becoming the team's fifth-choice captain.
+In February 2020, she played in the first edition of the Supercopa de España Femenina, and was the first Barcelona player to score in the semi-finals against Atlético Madrid with a volley from outside the box.
+Guijarro started the final against Real Sociedad, a huge 10–1 win that earned Barça and Patri their first ever Supercopa de España Femenina trophy.

-In the first game of Barcelona's 2020–21 league season, she scored the first goal in a match against Real Madrid Femenino, making her the first goalscorer in the Women's Clásico.
-Later that same season, Guijarro played the 2021 UEFA Women's Champions League final, where she was put out-of-position at right centerback due to typical starting right centerback Andrea Pereira being suspended for the final.
-On 16 May 2021, a day before her 23rd birthday, Guijarro started and played all 90 minutes of the match which ended 4–0 in Barcelona's favour.
+In the first game of Barcelona's 2020–21 league season, Patri scored the opening goal in a match against Real Madrid Femenino to make her the first goalscorer in the Women's Clásico.
+Later that same season, Guijarro started the 2021 Champions League Final on 16 May 2021, where she had to play out of position as a right-sided centre-back due to regular central defensive starter Andrea Pereira being suspended for the final.
+A day before her 23rd birthday, Patri played all 90 minutes as Barça destroyed Chelsea 4–0 in the final to win their first-ever Champions League (UWCL) trophy and to become the first Spanish women's side to complete the treble.